jurosic/active-ip-sniffer/README.md

    Program now also uses a menu because i plan on adding more features.

 Update 1.1:
-   Added a port sniffer aswell works but there bight be minor bugs that i will fix in the future.
+   Added a port sniffer aswell works but there might be minor bugs that i will fix in the future.